 She will do her duty as his wife and ignore Emily’s and her own pain even if it kills her, because, as Julia put it, “her broken heart isn’t all that important.”
 She’ll keep the house and obey her husband and have his children because it is what she must do.
 She will continue to put on a show to society in any given room and be the straight man to the comedians that surround her.
 Austin will make near-sighted jokes and she’ll laugh accordingly.
 And she will bear it, gracefully, when the woman she loves dies before her.
 Her feelings will not get the better of her, those days are done.

 Curiously, becoming Austin’s wife does confer some authority onto her.
-The Dickinsons are, after all, one of the most influential families in Concord.
+The Dickinsons are, after all, one of the most influential families in Amherst.
 By marrying into the family, Sue earns the last ingredient she was missing and becomes the Dutiful Princess.